ganelson/inform-evolution/proposals/0034-glulx-random.md

     call is safe in affected interpreters, or instead whether it should make a ranged call using a high prime number, or if any priming is necessary.

+3. Unless the new RNG is in predictable mode, it will need to be reseeded from `@random` after restoring or undoing.
+This means an extra variable will be needed to record whether the RNG is in 'random' or 'predictable' mode, as the RNG's own state would otherwise be indistinguishable.

-3. We need to replace the Inform 6 `random` function rather than introducing a new random function so that all randomness, even in extensions, uses the new algorithm.
+4. We need to replace the Inform 6 `random` function rather than introducing a new random function so that all randomness, even in extensions, uses the new algorithm.